mrkkrp/markkarpov.com/megaparsec/megaparsec.md

 original approach.
 Also note that `T.pack` is not necessary anymore as we get `Text` directly from `takeWhile1P`.

-These equations should be helpful in understanding the meaning of the `Maybe String` argument of `takeWhileP` and `takeWhile1P`:
+These equations may be helpful for understanding the meaning of the `Maybe String` argument of `takeWhileP` and `takeWhile1P`:

 ```haskell